LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

     levels, then ``abstol`` should be a vector.
 For example, see the example problem ``ark_robertson.c``, and the discussion
     of it in the ARKode Examples Documentation [R2013]_.
-In that problem, the three components vary betwen 0 and 1, and have different noise levels; hence the ``atols`` vector therein.
+In that problem, the three components vary between 0 and 1, and have different noise levels; hence the ``atols`` vector therein.
 It is impossible to give any general advice on ``abstol`` values, because the appropriate noise levels are completely